patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Start both applications again and try navigating between pages, everything should be fine now.
+👉 Start both applications again and try navigating between pages.
+Everything should be working fine now.

-> If you are still having issues, make sure that both applications `package.json` file have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell` and `wmfnext-remote-loader` listed in their dependencies.
+> If you are still having issues, make sure that both applications `package.json` files have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell` and `wmfnext-remote-loader` listed in their dependencies.
 The dependency versions should be the same for the host and the module application.

 ### Setup a static module application

-This shell also support static modules loaded at build time to accomodate different migration scenarios.
+This shell also supports static modules loaded at build time to accomodate different migration scenarios.

-A static module can either be a sibling project of the host application in a monorepos setup, a standalone package developed in it's own repository or even a folder of the host application.
+A static module can be a sibling project of the host application in a monorepo setup, a standalone package developed in its own repository or even a folder of the host application.

-For this example, our static module will be a sibling project in the host application monorepos.
+For this example, our static module will be a sibling project in the host application monorepo:

 ```
 packages